 Fordyce Happiness Measures2.
 Participants were asked to indicate how happy or unhappy they usually felt, and to indicate, on average, the percentage of time they felt happy, unhappy, and neutral.

 Stress and Coping.
-Participants were asked to rate their level of stress past in the past year and to indicate their perceived balance between life’s demands and their resources.
+Participants were asked to rate their level of stress in the past year and to indicate their perceived balance between life’s demands and their resources.

 Life Satisfaction.
 Two life satisfaction scales were administered, the 13 item Life Satisfaction Index Z (LSIZ)4 and the 5 item Satisfaction with Life Scale (SWL)5.
 For the LSIZ, a response of “agree” to eight of the statements and “disagree” to the remaining five (items 3,4,5,11 and 12) indicate satisfaction.
 Participants received two points for each response indicating satisfaction, one point for a response of “don’t know”, and zero points for each response indicating dissatisfaction.
 Scores range from 0–26 with higher values indicative of greater life satisfaction.
 For the SWL agreement with each item indicates satisfaction.
 Scores range from 0 – 35 with higher values indicating greater satisfaction with life.

-Hopelessness Scale.
+Hopelessness Scale6.
 Developed for the Kuopio Ischemic Heart Disease Risk Factor Study, this scale consists of 2 items (impossible to reach goals, feeling hopeless) with responses on a 5 point scale from absolutely agree to absolutely disagree.
 Items are reversed scored, and summed to create a hopelessness score ranging from 0 – 8, where higher scores represent greater feelings of hopelessness.

-Type A/B Personality: The Bortner Rating Scale 7, a14-item self-administered questionnaire was used to assess Type A/B personality traits.
+Type A/B Personality.
+The Bortner Rating Scale 7, a14-item self-administered questionnaire was used to assess Type A/B personality traits.
 Individuals indicated where they fell along a line separating two extreme values of a trait.
 Distance from the non-A end of the line was measured and is provided for each item.
 Total score, summed across all 14 items to yield the Pattern A score, is also provided.
 The higher the score, the greater the tendency toward Type A behavior.

 Personality Trait – Active.
 A 10-item measure of the personality trait “Activity” from the International Personality Item Pool for Activity9.
 Participants rate degree to which each statement describes them, ranging from 0 = Very inaccurate to 5 = very accurate.
 Half the items reflect activity, the other half reflect inactivity.
-The latter are reverse scored and a total score (maximum of 50) reflects degree of activity.
+The latter are reverse scored and a higher total score (maximum of 50) reflects a greater degree of activity.

 - Berkman, L. F., & Syme, S. L. (1979).
 Social networks, host resistance, and mortality: A nine-year follow-up of Alameda county residents.
 American Journal of Epidemiology, 109, 186–204.